apache/datafusion-comet/docs/source/user-guide/tuning.md

 at runtime by setting `spark.comet.exec.shuffle.enabled` to `true` or `false`.
 Once it is disabled, Comet will fallback to the default Spark shuffle manager.

+### Shuffle Mode

+Comet provides three shuffle modes: Columnar Shuffle, Native Shuffle and Auto Mode.

-### Columnar Shuffle
+#### Columnar Shuffle

-By default, once `spark.comet.exec.shuffle.enabled` is enabled, Comet uses columnar shuffle to improve the performance of shuffle operations.
+By default, once `spark.comet.exec.shuffle.enabled` is enabled, Comet uses JVM-based columnar shuffle to improve the performance of shuffle operations.
 Columnar shuffle supports HashPartitioning, RoundRobinPartitioning, RangePartitioning and SinglePartitioning.
+This mode has the highest query coverage.

-Columnar shuffle can be disabled by setting `spark.comet.columnar.shuffle.enabled` to `false`.
+Columnar shuffle can be enabled by setting `spark.comet.exec.shuffle.mode` to `jvm`.

-### Native Shuffle
+#### Native Shuffle

 Comet also provides a fully native shuffle implementation that can be used to improve the performance.
-To enable native shuffle, just disable `spark.comet.columnar.shuffle.enabled`.
+To enable native shuffle, just set `spark.comet.exec.shuffle.mode` to `native`

 Native shuffle only supports HashPartitioning and SinglePartitioning.

+### Auto Mode

+`spark.comet.exec.shuffle.mode` to `auto` will let Comet choose the best shuffle mode based on the query plan.